T-count optimization and Reed-Muller codes: Acknowledgments

 \section{Acknowledgments}

+The authors would like to thank Adam Paetznick and Neil J. Ross for helpful discussions and comments on an earlier version.
 Matthew Amy is supported in part by the Natural Sciences and Engineering Research Council of Canada.
 Michele Mosca is supported by Canada's NSERC, MPrime, CIFAR, and CFI.
 IQC and Perimeter Institute are supported in part by the Government of Canada and the Province of Ontario.